hove-io/navitia_sdk_docs/docs/schedule/android/index.md

 <img class="img-overview" src="/navitia_sdk_docs/assets/img/schedule_android_station_next_departures_screen.png" alt="Next departures screen">

-The user can also bookmark this selected station by taping on the Favorite button on the bottom-left corner of the map.
+The user can also bookmark this selected station by taping the Favorite button on the bottom-right corner of the map.
 To enable this feature, you need to switch the `bookmark_mode` parameter to `true` in the [features configuration](../../getting_started/#schedule-features).

 <img class="img-overview" src="/navitia_sdk_docs/assets/img/schedule_android_station_next_departures_favorites_screen.png" alt="Next departures screen with favorite">